maaz7886/AIvalytics-/README.md

   - **Recent_activity.tsx**: Component for displaying recent user activities.
   - **Sidebar.tsx**: Component for the application's sidebar navigation.

+  ## Until Next meeting target
+  - **Account Creation**: Student and teacher will able to create their Accounts.
+  - **Test Assign**: Teacher can assign test to students by their classes or individual can select.
+  - **Student respone will be saved in DB**
 ## Getting Started

 First, run the development server: